-Section 21.1.
+Section 22.1.
 Amendments

-These Bylaws may be amended, repealed, or altered, in whole or in part, and new Bylaws may be adopted, by a majority of Directors of the Board at any meeting duly called and at which a quorum is present.
-Any proposed bylaw amendments made by the Board must be posted on the USA Judo Website for no fewer than 30 days’ and prior notice of the date and location of the Board meeting at which the proposed amendment is scheduled to be made final.
+These Bylaws may be amended, repealed, or altered, in whole or in part, and new Bylaws may be adopted by a majority of Directors of the Board at any meeting duly called and at which a quorum is present.
+Any proposed bylaw amendments made by the Board must be posted on the USA Judo Website for at least 30 days and prior notice of the date and location of the Board meeting at which the proposed amendment is scheduled to be made final.

-SECTION 22.
+SECTION 23.
 EFFECTIVE DATE AND TRANSITION